phungjulius/AWS-Personal-Projetcs/Building a simple Serverless Web Application/README.md

 <strong>4.
 RESTful API</strong>
 <p>JavaScript executed in the browser sends and receives data from a public backend API built using Lambda and API Gateway.</p>

+<p>This personal project took about two hour to complete and all the aws resources I have used in this project are eligible for aws free-tier.
+Kindly check your aws Free-tier situation to ensure whether your aws account exceed the AWS Free Tier threshold.</p>